kartik-v/bootstrap-fileinput/README.md

 - `{n}`: the number of files selected.

+#### progressClass
+_string_ the upload progress bar CSS class to be applied when AJAX upload is in process (applicable only for ajax uploads).
+Defaults to `progress-bar progress-bar-success progress-bar-striped active`.

+#### progressCompleteClass
+_string_ the upload progress bar CSS class to be applied when AJAX upload is complete.
+Defaults to `progress-bar progress-bar-success`.

 #### previewFileType
 _string_ the type of files that are to be displayed in the preview window.
 Defaults to `image`.
 Can be one of the following: